-[12.5.3] Avoid including DOI or URL details in footnotes, but continue to follow the standard author-date referencing system.
+[12.5.3] Avoid including DOI or URL details in footnotes, but continue to follow the surname and short title rules as mentioned above (and in the examples below).

-[12.5.4] When online databases provide collections of electronic existing printed publications, cite the details of original print edition, followed by the reference of the database.

-[12.5.5] When citing social media, postings should be given in full.
+- [12.5.4] When online databases provide collections of electronic existing printed publications, cite the details of original print edition, followed by the reference of the database. - [12.5.5] When citing social media, postings should be given in full.
 Original spelling, punctuation, and @handles and #hashtags should be preserved.
 Postings should be identified by the writer (real name and, in parentheses, username or handle) and date (without specifying the time of day).
-No URL is given.

-[12.5.6] Blog postings should be cited by URL, with access date between square brackets.

-[12.5.7] For citing of online digital media, the author, the title (in italics), the type of source, the title of the website, the date of publication, the URL, and the date of access should be given.

-[12.5.8] For e-books, give the place of publication (which would be based on the location of the offices of the publisher), the publisher, the year, and an indication of the kind of digital file.
+No URL is given. - [12.5.6] Blog postings should be cited by URL, with access date between square brackets. - [12.5.7] For citing of online digital media, the author, the title (in italics), the type of source, the title of the website, the date of publication, the URL, and the date of access should be given. - [12.5.8] For e-books, give the place of publication (which would be based on the location of the offices of the publisher), the publisher, the year, and an indication of the kind of digital file.
 Give page numbers or section details only if these are fixed and stable; or refer to the location of a citation by giving section numbers or numbered paragraphs.